 How travel insurance can help during the holidays

 Winter weather doesn’t always cooperate with your itinerary.
 Snowstorms, icy conditions, and heavy winds can cancel flights and derail plans.
-With Faye, you can be reimbursed for non-refundable costs like pre-paid hotels, tours, or event tickets if your trip gets canceled for covered reasons, such as severe weather.
+With Faye, you can be reimbursed for non-refundable costs like prepaid hotels, tours, or event tickets if your trip gets canceled for covered reasons, such as severe weather. - Airports are packed

 Lost bags, flight delays, or missed connections—it’s par for the course during the holiday rush.
 In January 2024, over 10,000 flights were delayed or canceled during a single weekend due to extreme winter conditions.